BALLAST OPERATION AND MAINTENANCE PRACTICE: BALLAST TANK INSPECTION

 BALLAST PREPARATION

-Therefore, it is important that the regulations of the BWT, the approved Ballast Water Management Plan and any local regulations are followed.
+Therefore, it is important that the regulations of the BWM, the approved Ballast Water Management Plan and any local regulations are followed.
 The company’s Safety Management System (SMS) should also include procedures on ballasting operations to ensure it is carefully planned and executed.
 Planning considerations for the ballast process should include:

 • Training and familiarising the crew with the onboard ballast system, the line setup, ballast water treatment system and associated equipment.